networkimprov/mnm/Protocol.md

 On receipt, the recipient may thereafter contact the sender by uid, given in `(std) .from`.
 A server may limit the number of pings and consecutive failed pings per 24h.
    ```
    { "op":   9,
      "id":   string,  // referenced by (ack) response
+     "from": string,  // sender alias
-     "to": string, // user alias
+     "to":   string,  // invitee alias
      (data)}          // .datalen max is limited by server; data must be valid UTF-8
    ```
    Response: `(ack)`
    To recipient:
    ```
    { "op":    "ping",
      (std),
+     "alias": string, // from client request .from
      "to":    string, // from client request
      (data)}          // from client request
    ```

 0. __Ack__ acknowledges receipt of a message.